Python Dictionary Storage of Custom Objects: The Importance of References vs. Deep Copies

-Storing Custom Objects - Basic Example
+Basic Example of Storing Custom Objects

-Suppose we have a simple ____ class:
+Let’s consider a simple Person class:

 class Person: